cldif/Harry-Potter-Adventures/README.md

 Contains the DTO for each class (Scenario and Choice)

 ##### Isima.Tools
-Contains some tools :
-`Extensions.cs` contains some useful functions
+Contains some useful functions in the `Extensions.cs` file :
 - ToEntity create an entity from a Dto Element
 - ToDto create a Dto element from an entity